Location is everything, but it’s very difficult to find affordable real estate for your cannabis business in California.

 If your state does permit outdoor cultivation, keep in mind that your operation will be susceptible to weather, pests, and drought.
 Cannabis is a fickle plant, and it may be better for your bottom line to open an indoor cultivation center.

-The next biggest factor is space.
+The next most significant factor is space.

 How much space is enough?

-Experts recommend that cultivators allow for at least a 5 gallon pot per cannabis plant, so at least 24″ square per plant, plus additional room for walking paths, etc…
+Experts recommend that cultivators allow for at least a 5-gallon pot per cannabis plant, so at least 24″ square per plant, plus additional room for walking paths, etc.

 Because cannabis requires a lot of light, you will also need a greenhouse-specific HVAC system to keep your space ventilated and cool.
 That will add to your footprint and space needs.
 State and local regulations furthermore require your greenhouse to have access to the proper water supply and wastewater disposal facilities; a single cannabis plant can use as much as 22.7 liters of water per day.